 - Passport I: The Bayo Bench and Burnt Mesa posts are currently missing.
 If you know anything, please call us (505-662-0460).
 Until we get new rubbing plates installed, stop by the nature center after hiking one of these trails to receive credit for your hike.

-- Passport II: The Kwage Mesa, South Mountain, and Cañon de Valle posts are currently missing.
+- Passport II: The Kwage Mesa and Cañon de Valle posts are currently missing.
 For South Mountain, before setting out to hike, please call the Valles Caldera National Preserve Visitor Center (575-829-4100, option 3) to check the status of the trail.
-You can also hike Cañon de Valle trail instead of South Mountain, but both rubbing plates are currently missing.
+You can also hike Cañon de Valle trail instead of South Mountain, but that rubbing plate is currently missing.
 There’s still a “Passport to the Pajarito Plateau” sign you can use for a rubbing or visit the nature center to make your rubbing on our backup plates.

 Special thanks to our sponsors for making this program possible: